XxdMkbMark/shawarma-utils/README.md

 # shawarma-utils
 A utility for the game Shawarma Legend.
 --------------------------------------
-If auto config file generating is not working, you can download the example config file (config.conf) above.
+If this script ran into problems when auto generating config file, you can download the example config file (config.conf) above and put it into the folder.